Two bedroom villa with private heated pool – Sleeps 5

-In its own private woods with three different dining areas, Villa Sofia offers majestic views of the mountains and luxury accommodation.
+Villa Sofia sits in it owns private woods with three different dining areas, Villa Sofia offers majestic views of the mountains and luxury accommodation.
 If you want to enjoy a holiday without crowds and tourists then Villa Sofia is perfect for you.

-Villa Sofia offers a haven summer or winter.
-Inside Villa Sofia there are two large spacious air conditioned/centrally heated bedrooms with wardrobes, comfortable beds and chest of drawers.
+Inside the villa two large spacious air conditioned/centrally heated bedrooms with wardrobes, comfortable beds and chest of drawers.
 The lounge offers an open fire/ wood burner.
 Television, CD and DVD player, a vast selection of DVDs, books and games, Wi-Fi and printer.
 The kitchen is fully equipped with a six burner hob, large gas oven, dishwasher, washing machine, microwave, kettle and blender.
 Washing powder, dishwasher tablets, salt, pepper, spices and extra virgin olive oil are always available free of charge.
 There’s a large bathroom with walk in power shower, large bath, WC and vanity unit with mirror and lighting.
 The second bedroom has an ensuite and is equipped with vanity unit, large walk in shower and toilet.
 A hair dryer, hand soap and toilet paper is supplied in all bathrooms.
-The Villa has personalised towels,and fresh luxury linens.
+The Villa has personalised towels, beach towels and fresh luxury linens.

-Villa Sofia, sits in its own private wooded area.
-There are two outside dining areas to choose from and a dining area in the kitchen.
-The dining areas outside offer views of the gardens and fruit trees where you will find wild rocket, asparagus, mushrooms, lemons, olives, oranges, peaches, apricots and figs. You will also find a pear/apple fruit.
-Just behind the villa is a vineyard and olive grove.
+There are views of the gardens and fruit trees where you will find wild rocket, asparagus, mushrooms, lemons, olives, oranges, peaches, apricots and figs. You will also find a pear/apple fruit.
+Behind and to the front of the villa is a vineyard and olive grove.

 There is so much more for the adventurous traveller.
 Within easy access of the regions hidden gems you can see beautiful hidden monasteries, cathedrals and churches.
 Majestic medieval castles.
 An amazing national park offering breath taking views on every turn.
 The Southern Italian royal palace with the most amazing English gardens you’ll see outside of Versailles.
 A working Roman baths and spa with sulphur springs.
 Stunning unique Italian ceramics that would grace any mantel piece.